-The 2020 conference was to be held in Adelaide, but will now be our first virtual conference.
+The 2020 conference was to be held in Adelaide, but due to Coronavirus became our first virtual conference.

-The theme for the conference is Disaster Preparedness – Are Earthquake Assessments critical to Heritage Structures?
+The theme for the conference was Disaster Preparedness – Are Earthquake Assessments critical to Heritage Structures?

 The recent spate of natural disasters (drought, bushfires and pandemic) highlights the need for improved resilience against natural hazards.
 Improved seismic resilience for Australia is an important aspect of improving the nation’s disaster preparedness.
 This year’s conference invites authors to submit papers which address: